Diplex09/TC2038/Activity1.1/Readme.txt

 README
 This activity does a merge sort where you input how many numbers you want to order, then the numbers to order and it will order them in an ascendent form.
-The program runs with the command prompt
+The program runs with the command prompt.

 Caso de uso 1
 Input (Number of numbers to sort): 4